josh-works/til/golden/contracts/term-sheet-option-on-648-iowa.md

 # Term sheet for one-year call option on 648 Iowa

+_note: This document was signed via Docusign by Josh and Rodney 11/03/2021, PDF attached below_

 _For reasons explained [here](https://github.com/josh-works/til/blob/main/golden/contracts/why-track-contracts-publicly-in-git.md), I like to track important documents in a version control system.
 Git/github is my VCS of choice._

 This document specifies the terms of a Call option on 648 Iowa, purchased by Josh Thompson from Rodney Jones, the owner.